imoraes2006/pagePerf/README.md

 authorName: 'Ian Moraes'
 authorAvatar: 'https://avatars0.githubusercontent.com/u/2223362?v=4&s=140'
 -->
-# Simple AWS Transcribe example in NodeJS
+# Simple web page performance check

 This example demonstrates how to setup a lambda function to transcribe your audio file (.wav format) into a text transcription.
 The lambda will be triggered whenever a new audio file is uploaded to S3 and the transcription (JSON format) will be saved to a S3 bucket.